 4b.
 Usability evaluate the extent to which audiences (e.g., consumers, purchasers, providers, policymakers) use or could use performance results for both accountability and performance improvement activities.

 4b.1 Improvement.
 Progress toward achieving the goal of high-quality, efficient healthcare for individuals or populations is demonstrated.

+Improvement results

+The developer provides initial reporting data available from the Texas Medicaid/CHIP programs

+(https://thlcportal.com/qoc/dental), which started implementing this measure after approval by the DQA and before NQF endorsement, as follows:

+Texas Medicaid

+Year, Program Denominator, Program Overall Score, DentaQuest(Plan) Score, MCNA(Plan) Score

+Texas CHIP

+Year, Program Overall, DentaQuest(Plan), MCNA(Plan)

-Improvement results The developer notes that it is only aware of repeat measurements within the Texas Medicaid/CHIP programs (https://thlcportal.com/qoc/dental), which started implementing this measure after it was approved by the DQA and before NQF endorsement, as follows: Texas Medicaid Year, Program Denominator, Program Overall Score, DentaQuest(Plan) Score, MCNA(Plan) Score 2014, 2698361, 69.61, 71.02, 68.28 2015, 2929975, 71.49, 72.70, 69.97 Texas CHIP Year, Program Overall, DentaQuest(Plan), MCNA(Plan) 2014, 452976, 61.96, 64.62, 61.67 2015, 341937, 65.90, 70.44, 67.36 These data suggest a trend in improvement over time.
-However, as noted above, these are initial performance data for one program.
-Most measure users are just now getting their quality measurement programs underway.
+The developer notes that these data also suggest fairly stable rates over the two-year period (i.e. improvement is not noted).
+However, as noted above, these are initial performance data; additional time may be needed to see improvement within this program because most measure users are just now getting their quality measurement programs underway.

 4b2.
 Benefits vs. harms.
 Benefits of the performance measure in facilitating progress toward achieving high-quality, efficient healthcare for individuals or populations outweigh evidence of unintended negative consequences to individuals or populations (if such evidence exists).

-Unexpected findings (positive or negative) during implementation

-$\circ$ $\;$ No unintended or negative consequences were identified by the developer.
+Unexpected findings (positive or negative) during implementation [unexpected findings] No unintended or negative consequences were identified by the developer.